 When it dawned on me that I wasn’t telling my children what they could do, our dining experience changed.

-- If they want something sweet to eat, I suggest healthy options.
+If they want something sweet to eat, I suggest a healthier choice.

-- When they fight with each other, I tell them that they can’t hit or use mean words to each other.
-But, they are allowed to have big feelings and say things like, “I’m frustrated, sad, or angry.”
+When they fight with each other, I tell them that they can’t hit or use mean words but they are allowed to say that they upset or angry and why.

 Parenting in this way is definitely more challenging than simply putting limitations on our children.
 However, our kids will listen so much better as a result of our efforts.